DCC-EX/dcc-ex.github.io/docs/reference/software/programming-locos.md

-To assist you in setting up a \|EX-CS\| & \|JMRI\| DecoderPro Programming Station please download and follow the `reference/downloads/documents:comprehensive dcc-ex & jmri decoderpro getting started guide pdf`{.interpreted-text role="ref"}.
+To assist you in setting up a \|EX-CS\| & \|JMRI\| DecoderPro Programming Station please download and follow the `reference/downloads/documents:comprehensive dcc-ex & jmri decoderpro getting started guide pdf`.

 ## Programming CVs with EX-Toolbox app

 Refer to the
-`EX-Toolbox page <ex-toolbox/using:cv programming>`{.interpreted-text
-role="ref"} for information on how to program CVs with EX-Toolbox app.
+`EX-Toolbox page <ex-toolbox/using:cv programming>` for information on how to program CVs with EX-Toolbox app.

 ## Programming CVs with Engine Driver app

 Refer to the
-`/throttles/software/engine-driver-native-protocol`{.interpreted-text
-role="doc"} page for information on how to program CVs with \|ED\|.
+`/throttles/software/engine-driver-native-protocol` page for information on how to program CVs with \|ED\|.